-Operational Procedures for Howing Loss of HF-Communications after Entering the NAT
+Operational Procedures for Loss of Communications after Entering the NAT

-- 6.6.10 If loss of the HF communications is equipment failure occurs or HF Blackout conditions are encountered after entering the NAT then: - a) The pilot shall maintain the currently cleared route, flight level and speed until reaching the Oceanic Exit Point. - b) No route, flight level or speed change shall be made before the Oceanic Exit Point unless a change is deemed necessary by the pilot in command to ensure the safety of the aircraft. - c) When being vectored or having been directed by ATC to proceed offset using RNAV without a specified limit, proceed in the most direct manner possible to re-join the current flight plan route no later than the next significant point, taking into consideration the applicable minimum flight altitude.
+- 5.6.10 If loss of communications is encountered after entering the NAT then: - a) The pilot shall maintain the currently cleared route, flight level and speed until reaching the Oceanic Exit Point. - b) No route, flight level or speed change shall be made before the Oceanic Exit Point unless a change is deemed necessary by the pilot in command to ensure the safety of the aircraft. - c) When being vectored or having been directed by ATC to proceed offset using RNAV without a specified limit, proceed in the most direct manner possible to re-join the current flight plan route no later than the next significant point, taking into consideration the applicable minimum flight altitude.